Priyank1401/RestaurantTask/README.md

 Restaurant Task

-It is based of Flutter and Firebase.
+Project based of Flutter and Firebase.

 1. Log-in using a Email or social login (Continue Using Facebook / Continue using Gmail).
 2. Sign up using Email.